molmod/psiflow/docs/index.md

 infrastructure and exposes simple and platform-agnostic resources which may be used by training, sampling, and QM evaluation apps.
-As such, we ensure that the execution-side configuration remains fully decoupled from a logical set of operations as e.g. defined in the code block above.
+As such, we ensure that the execution-side configuration remains fully decoupled from the computational graph itself.
 For more information, check out the psiflow [Configuration](config.md) page.

 !!! note "Cut some slack!"